• Contact

 First things first, the camera itself is beautiful.
 Truly, its design is a work of art.

 Unlike previous cameras I’ve owned, the X-T50 does not come with a paper manual.
 The manual is available online here.
 I am a fan.
-Less paper is wasted and it’s easy to look up specific questions.
+Less paper is wasted, and it’s easy to look up specific questions.

 Rather than flipping through the online manual, I turned to YouTube for setup videos on the Fujifilm X-T50.
 I found this video by Kyler Steele particularly straightforward, and I also appreciated the tips from Pal2tech’s video.